Upgrade your browser to improve your experience. See recommended browsers

 Whether you choose to donate cash equivalents, stock or other appreciated assets, a donor-advised fund is a simple and efficient way to make a donation quickly and be eligible for a tax deduction this year.
 Rather than scrambling to decide how to split up the gift among charities, and then writing out checks or transferring stock to multiple charities, you can make a single donation to set up a donor-advised fund, like the Giving Account® at Fidelity Charitable.
 A donor-advised fund is a dedicated charitable account used for the sole purpose of supporting charities you care about.
 You get a 2018 deduction for contributing funds to Fidelity Charitable, which is a public charity.
 Then, you’re able to support any IRS-qualified public charity on the timetable that best suits you by recommending grants from the account to the charities you care about.
 The fund also can be invested for potential growth, possibly resulting in even more money for charity.

 The deadline for donating to be eligible for a 2018 income tax charitable deduction is December 31.
-With many people having gains in their investment portfolios due to the long bull market, coupled with the potential for tax reform to change certain aspects of the deduction in the future, it may be the perfect time to think about putting tax-smart giving strategies to work for you.
+With many people having gains in their investment portfolios due to the long bull market, coupled with the impact of tax reform, it may be the perfect time to think about putting tax-smart giving strategies to work for you.
 However, it can take longer to contribute some types of assets than others.
 You’ll want to plan ahead to make sure you can maximize your deduction for your charitable giving and create the largest impact for the charities you care about.

 Want to take advantage of tax-smart giving methods this year to make the most of your donation?